Plot a legend

 Append xx/y for plot coordinates (append cm, inch, or ppoint).

 Append +wwidth[/height] to set the width (and height) of the legend box in plot coordinates (inches, cm, etc.).
+Note: If +w is not given then we compute the width within the Postscript code.
+Currently, this is only possible if just legend codes D, H, L, S, or V are used and that the number of symbol columns (N) is 1.
 If height is zero or not given then we estimate height based the expected vertical extent of the items to be placed.
 By default, the anchor point on the legend is assumed to be the bottom left corner (BL), but this can be changed by appending +j followed by a 2-char justification code justify (see text).
 Note: If -Dj is used then justify defaults to the same as refpoint, if -DJ is used then justify defaults to the mirror opposite of refpoint.
 Use +lspacing to change the line-spacing factor in units of the current font size [1.1].

 Sets the clearance between the legend frame and the internal items [4p/4p].